Big Picard theorems and algebraic hyperbolicity for varieties admitting a variation of Hodge structures: Construction of a special system of log Hodge bundles

-for some constant $C'>0$.
-The lemma follows directly from the above inequality. \end{proof} By \cref{lem:bounded}, the mass of $\sn \Theta_{h_{\kL}}(\kL)$ is bounded near $D$, and one can thus apply the Skoda extension theorem so that the trivial extension of $\sn \Theta_{h_{\kL}}(\kL)$ over $Y$ is a positive closed $(1,1)$-current, which we denote by $S$. $S$ is therefore less singular than the current $T$ defined in \cref{rem:Poincare}, which we denote by $S\lesssim T$.
+By \cref{lem:bounded}, the mass of $\sn \Theta_{h_{\kL}}(\kL)$ is bounded near $D$, and one can thus apply the Skoda extension theorem (see \cite[Theorem 2.3]{Dem97}) so that the trivial extension of $\sn \Theta_{h_{\kL}}(\kL)$ over $Y$ is a positive closed $(1,1)$-current, which is denoted by $S$.
+The current $S$ is therefore less singular than the current $T$ defined in \cref{rem:Poincare}, which we denote by $S\lesssim T$.

+Let us consider the extension $\pf\kL$ of $(\kL,h_{\kL})$ defined in \eqref{def:prolong}, where $\bm{1}=(1,\ldots,1)$.
+Then $h_{\kL}$ can be seen as the \emph{singular hermitian metric} for $\pf\kL$; this can be seen explicitly from the proof of the next lemma.